samweru-zz/blockly/README.md

 composer update
 ```

-(Optional) Install python httpie which is a commandline http client.
+Install python httpie which is a commandline http client.

 ```
 pip install httpie